 - 1. Quarterly Financial Expenditures, detailed in quarterly claims. - 2.
-Quarterly Reporting on Program Income. - 3.
-Quarterly Progress Reports, describing activities supported with these funds. - 4.
+Quarterly Reporting on Project Income. - 3.
+Quarterly Status (Progress) Reports, describing activities supported with these funds. - 4.
 Quarterly Performance Measurement Tool (PMT) reports, submitted directly to the Office for Victims of Crime (OVC).

-DCJS requires submission of these reports into OGMS.
+DCJS requires submission of these reports into the DCJS online grants management platform, OGMS.

-All grant recipients are required to complete financial and progress reports by the 15th of the month after the close of each quarter.
+All grant recipients are required to complete financial and status reports by the 15th of the month after the close of each quarter.
 If that date falls on a weekend or state recognized holiday, the reports are due on the next business day.